rooklift/eliki/README.md

 # Eliki

-Eliki is a personal wiki in Electron.
+* Eliki is a personal wiki in Electron.

+# Usage

+* npm install
+* electron .

 # Dependencies